 The union territory of Puducherry (formerly Pondicherry; generally known as ‘Pondy’) was under French rule until 1954.
 Some people here still speak French (and English with French accents).
 Hotels, restaurants and ‘lifestyle’ shops sell a seductive vision of the French-subcontinental aesthetic, enhanced by Gallic creative types and Indian artists and designers.
 The internationally famous Sri Aurobindo Ashram and its offshoot just north of town, Auroville, draw large numbers of spiritually minded visitors.
-Thus Pondy’s vibe: less faded colonial-era ville, more bohemian-chic, New Age–meets–Old World hang-out on the international travel trail.
+Thus Pondy’s vibe: less faded colonial-era villa, more bohemian-chic and new age meets old-world hang-out.

 St. Thomas Mount National Shrine, Chennai